JuliaDiscourse/Julia-Default-Theme/README.md

-# Light Theme
+# Julia Default Theme

-The default light theme for the Julia discourse board
+The default theme for the Julia Discourse board